chrisguest75/mongo_examples/06_dash/README.md

 Demonstrate how to connect `dash` to `mongo`

 TODO:

-* Add an index with a few different dashboards.
 * Add a month select split to the heatmap.
 * data has to be faked.
-* use tables, heatmaps, filters..
+* use tables, heatmaps, filters.
 * number of audio streams in assets?

 ## Build and Run